turbonomic/envoyMetrics/components/envoy/README.md

 Two ports shold be exposed:
   * Port(80) for listener: which is binded to host's port 9090.
   * Port(8001) for admin: which is binded to host's port 8001; the metrics(timer metrics are not included) can be accessed through this port.

+  ### Access the proxied service
+  If everything is correct, the `video service` can be accessed through `Envoy` via `http://localhost:9090/workload.php/?value=100`.
+  To access the `video service` directly, go `http://localhost:8080/workload.php/?value=100`.

   ### Access the primitive metrics
   The primitive metrics can be access via http://localhost:8001/stats.
 However, it does not include the timer metrics,